micag2025/Agentic_AI_Developer_Certification-Project_1/Project_Publication.md

 It stores documents in a vector database and uses technologies like Pydantic AI, OpenAI embeddings, and semantic search to provide accurate, context-aware responses to natural language queries.
 This study outlines a structured approach using LangChain to develop the AI-powered Ready Tensor Publication Explorer, a conversational assistant that interprets user inputs, performs predefined actions, and generates context-aware, informative responses.
 It demonstrates how to build a simple Retrieval-Augmented Generation (RAG) Agent that integrates information retrieval and natural language generation to enhance response relevance and accuracy.
 Using a sample dataset of documents, the assistant enables users to explore the contents of Ready Tensor publications through natural language queries.

 ## Tool Overview
-• A LangChain-based pipeline that includes: Prompt formulation, Vector store retrieval (e.g., FAISS, Chroma), Response generation from an LLM
+• A LangChain-based pipeline that includes: Prompt formulation, Vector store retrieval (TO BE SEELCTED:
+FAISS or Chroma), Response generation from an LLM
-• Optional enhancements: Basic memory components (e.g., session memory), Intermediate reasoning using ReAct or CoT-style steps
+• Optional enhancements: Basic memory components (e.g., session memory), Intermediate reasoning using ReAct or CoT-style steps    (ARE THESE OPTIONAL TOOLS HAVE BEEN ENCLOSED IN THE GithUB?)
-• Evaluation loop or basic logging for QA
+• Evaluation loop or basic logging for QA   TO BE SEELCTED
-• Basic UX (CLI, notebook, or minimal UI)
+• Basic UX (CLI, notebook, or minimal UI)   TO BE SEELCTED

 Setup Overview
-RAG (Retrieval-Augmented Generation) is used to augment LLM answers with data from a scientific paper corpus.
+RAG  is used to augment LLM answers with data from a scientific paper corpus.
 LangChain is the orchestration layer to manage:
    - Document loading
    - Embedding and indexing